“I love those hockey moms. You know, they say the difference between a hockey mom and a Pitbull? Lipstick.”

 You should rent Game Change tonight.

 Why does it take imminent mortality for GOP politicos to clarify their values and make amends?
 John McCain, a true American hero, has put a toe in the water.
-But apparently he is not yet sick enough to admit that choosing the galactically inept Sarah Palin as his running mate was a dangerous mistake that would have put America in jeopardy had she ever been elevated to president.
+But apparently he’s not yet sick enough to admit that choosing the galactically inept Sarah Palin as his running mate was a dangerous mistake that would have put America in jeopardy had she ever been elevated to president.

-We now have proof that Trump personal lawyer Michael Cohen’s shell company received at least $4.4 million in deposits from 1) a Russian oligarch close to Putin and 2) companies that wanted access to, and favorable decisions from, President Trump.
+We now have proof that Trump personal lawyer Michael Cohen’s shell company received at least $4.4 million in deposits from 1) a Russian oligarch close to Putin, and 2) companies that wanted access to, and favorable decisions from, President Trump.
 Why was that money paid?
 Where did all that money go?
 Was Cohen selling access to the president?
 Did some of this money fund the Stormy Daniels payment?
-Was money funneled to Mr. Trump or Trump Inc.?
+Was money funneled to Mr. Trump or Trump Org.?
 Michael and Donald won’t say.